© MMXXV Harrison Bear

 Philadelphia

-been lifted and travel was much as normal.
+vaccinations had been lifted and travel was much as

-You still see people wearing masks, which is fine,
+You could still see people wearing masks, which is

 if they were sensitive to pollution.

-America’s most walkable, and the third best for
+most walkable, and the third best for visiting on a

-exchange rate did not help, but the holiday itself
+rate did not help, but the holiday itself was good

 The historic areas were full of school children